Most money raised by Gross at Janus is from one firm - WSJ

 Morgan Stanley declined to comment on the story, and advisors at the firm's La Jolla, California, office did not respond to calls.
 Janus Funds did not respond to telephone calls or emailed requests for comment.
 Pimco also did not respond to a request for comment.

-(Reporting By Sudarshan Varadhan, additional reporting by Luciana Lopez, Lauren La Capra and Elizabeth Dilts in New York; Editing by Don Sebastian, David Gaffen and Andre Grenon)
+(Reporting By Sudarshan Varadhan, additional reporting by Luciana Lopez, Lauren La Capra and Elizabeth Dilts in New York and Ross Kerber in Boston; Editing by Don Sebastian, David Gaffen, Andre Grenon and Diane Craft)